frischHWC/frischHWC.github.io/datagen/data-generation/2-data-generation.md

 ### Kafka

-**Datagen > Actions > Generates 1 million weather data to Kafka in JSON OR Public Service Data to Kafka in Avro**
+**Datagen > Actions > Generate 1 million weather data to Kafka in JSON OR Public Service Data to Kafka in Avro**

 <img src="images/generates_to_kafka.png" width="500">